franvergara66/franvergara66.github.io/_pages/about.md

 ## About Me

-I am a Computer Scientist (Universidad Central de Venezuela), BI and Data Engineer/Consultant Scientist, working in consulting and support in all areas of BI: Data Science, ETL processes, Pipelines, Data Mining, Data Analysis, Data Governance, Data Quality and Machine Learning in multiple projects and companies.
+I am a Computer Scientist specializing in BI and Data Engineering/Consulting.
+My expertise encompasses various areas of BI, including Data Science, ETL processes, Pipelines, Data Mining, Data Analysis, Data Governance, Data Quality, and Machine Learning.
+I have experience working on multiple projects and collaborating with different companies.

-I have a background in Web Programming, but it's not something I'm passionate about, I prefer to work in application programming, Business Intelligence and Data.

-I’m passionate about Data Analytics and Data Science and few years ago discovered that I enjoy coding.
-Since Data Engineering is at the intersection of both Data Science and Software Engineering - both fields that I love - I decided to concentrate in Data Engineering.
+While I have a background in Web Programming, my true passion lies in application programming, Business Intelligence, and Data.
+I thoroughly enjoy Data Analytics and Data Science and have discovered a love for coding.
+Recognizing that Data Engineering combines both Data Science and Software Engineering, which are fields I am passionate about, I decided to focus on Data Engineering.

-I have strong programming skills in Python and currently learning AWS, Spark, Hadoop and MapReduce.
-I have solid understanding of Machine Learning and Databases (Oracle, MongoDB, Redis).
-My previous school [projects](/portfolio) also involved Node.js, Bootstrap, Java, C++.
+My programming skills are strong in Python, and I am currently expanding my knowledge in AWS, .Net, Angular, Spark, Hadoop, and MapReduce.
+I possess a solid understanding of Machine Learning and have worked with databases such as Oracle, MongoDB, and Redis.
+Additionally, I have completed  [school projects](/portfolio) involving Node.js, Bootstrap, Java, and C++.

-Currently, I work as a Software Technical Lead at [Govecs](https://www.govecsgroup.com/en/) where I built production-level digital products and solutions for electromobility.
+Currently, I hold the position of Software Technical Lead at [TVS Motor Company](https://www.tvsmotor.com/), a renowned global 2-wheeler company.
+In this role, I have developed production-level digital products and solutions for electromobility.

-I initially began my career as a Business Intelligence Consultant but transitioned to **Data Science** through rigorous [self-study](https://github.com/franvergara66/data-science-guide).
+Although I started my career as a Business Intelligence Consultant, I made a transition to Data Science through intensive self-study, which you can find documented in my [GitHub repository](https://github.com/franvergara66/data-science-guide).

 ## Interest

 > -   Data Engineering
+> -   IoT
+> -   Electromobilty
+> -   Sustainable energies
 > -   ETL process and Pipelines
 > -   Data Science
 > -   Machine Learning